To main content

 Local coordination and the transfer of responsibility

 In the FINE project, scenarios that describe potential pathways for DSOs and LECs have been introduced.
-In the “local coordination” scenario, the DSO retains their traditional approach by passively operating the grid.
+In the cooperative scenario, the DSO retains their traditional approach by operating the grid traditionally, i.e., not conducting active measures in real time.
 However, the regulation is significantly modernized to allow for a more decentralized approach, allowing LECs to absorb some of the DSO's responsibilities.
+For example, the LEC may be given responsibility to maintain the voltage quality or to manage congestions in a specific grid area in exchange for the opportunity to operate distributed energy resources freely inside the LEC.
 An example of this approach is the introduction of LEC-level grid tariffs, where the LEC is metered on an aggregated level.

-An alternative approach is a “capacity contract”, either through a connection agreement or by a dynamic grid tariff, where the LEC is free to operate normally whenever the grid is not congested.
-When the grid is congested, the DSO sends a signal to the LEC and requests the LEC to stay below the contracted capacity level, or in extreme cases, disconnects the LEC completely.
-This allows the DSO to keep a relatively passive operation style, where the responsibility of staying below the capacity level is given to the LEC manager.
+An alternative approach is a capacity contract, either through a non-firm connection agreement or by a dynamic grid tariff, where the LEC is free to operate normally whenever the grid is not congested.
+When the grid is congested, the DSO sends a signal to the LEC and requests the LEC to stay below the agreed capacity level, or in some cases, disconnects the LEC.
+This allows the DSO to provide LECs with opportunities in exchange for the transfer of responsibility for staying below the capacity level which is given to the LEC manager.
 This simplifies operation for the DSOs because they do not need to manage many assets and contracts but transfer some of those tasks to the LEC.
-Yet, this kind of approach is not within the current regulation and would require some modernization of the legal aspects.

 Efficient markets and the active DSO

-The opposite to the local coordination scenario is the efficient markets scenario.
-Here, the interaction between the DSO and LEC is conducted through local flexibility markets (LFM), such as the market platform operated by NODES in Norway, Piclo in the UK or GOPACS in the Netherlands.
+The opposite to the local coordination scenario is the competitive scenario.
+Here, the interaction between the DSO and LEC is conducted through local flexibility markets (LFM), such as the market platform operated by NODES in Norway.
 Instead of forming contracts or agreements with the LECs, the DSO purchases flexibility through the LFM.
-In a sense, there is no interaction between DSOs and LECs in this approach, because the communication is conducted through the LFM.
+The interaction between DSOs and LECs in this approach is through a market product.
+Both parties inform their preferences on price, flexibility volume, and location, which is then settled by the LFM operator.
 The LFM operator receives the bids, settles the markets, and conducts transactions, essentially being the intermediary between the DSO and the LEC manager.

 If the market is efficient and has high liquidity, this solution is efficient, cheap and requires little communication.
 However, since LFMs are local, these market conditions cannot be guaranteed as there may be very few market participants available to solve specific grid challenges, such as congestions and voltage issues.
 Further, the DSO needs widespread measurements and operation software to act in these markets, requiring substantial interactions with the grid and with the LFM.

-LECs can be integrated safely into the Norwegian power system and distribution grid in a variety of ways.
+LECs can be integrated efficiently into the Norwegian power system and distribution grid in a variety of ways.
 The different scenarios represent different solutions, which again require different DSO-LEC interaction schemes.
 In the FINE scenarios, this interaction spans from long-term contracts to “daily interaction”.
 There is no “one-size-fits-all”, and LECs represent a new paradigm in the power system with many new decentralized agents.
 If this value chain of consumers, LEC managers, LFM operators and DSOs has a weak point, the value chain stops functioning.
+A participatory scenario that represents a combination of the competitive and cooperative scenario may combine the most suited business models.